 The CMC will determine the structure of the finals series for each Competition upon release of the Competitions Season fixture and prior to the first home and away Match of the season.

 17.2 Venue Selection

-- (A) The CMC will determine the venues for finals series Matches in its absolute discretion. - (B) Local Variation South West JFNL (i) All finals venues will be determined by the SWJFNL Finals Roster
+The CMC will determine the venues for finals series Matches in its absolute discretion.

 17.3 Provision of Officials